 Keen fishermen will enjoy casting out a line in the hopes of catching the native Rainbow Trout.
 There are many boating options, from motorboats to kayaks, and getting in the water for a paddle is recommended.

 The best place to enjoy recreational activities on the lake is from Ross Lake Resort.
 It is the only lodging option on the lake and provides boat and fishing gear rentals.

 Note – you can’t reach the resort by road.
 You can choose to hike down to the resort or take the Diablo Lake ferry, which runs twice a day.
 I highly recommend adding this to your Washington bucket list, as it’s an experience you won’t forget!

 7. Enjoy a Loop Hike at Maple Pass

-This hike is one of the most underrated but best hikes in the North Cascades.
+This hike is one of the most underrated but best hikes in the North Cascades, and one of the best things to do in the PNW.
 You can choose to do the 7-mile loop either clockwise or counterclockwise.
 Either way, there is an elevation gain of around 2000 feet and breathtaking views.

-Both routes involve a steep climb that may not be suitable for unfit visitors.
+Both routes involve a steep climb that may not be suitable for unfit visitors, but it’s still one of the best places to hike in Washington.
 However, if you’re ready to get your heart rate up during your North Cascades day trip, you’ll be treated to dramatic scenery and imposing peaks.

 8. Visit the Family-Friendly Blue Lake